 “The original settlers were not convicts!”

-"Afraid so, Tara.
-But they weren't sent by the government after conviction like they are now.
+“Afraid many of them were, Tara.
+But they weren’t sent by the government after conviction like they are now.
 They were helped to escape the inevitable.
-And they weren't screened like they are now to weed out the excessively violent."
+And they weren’t screened like they are now to weed out the excessively violent.”

 “You’re lying!
 You’re twisting history.”